deuterium-cloud/mqtt-publish-subscribe/README.md

 # Spring Integration MQTT with IoT

-Spring boot demo project for testing Internet og Things integration.
+Spring boot demo project for testing integration with Internet of Things.

-HiveMQ was user as a message broker, and there are two approach:
+HiveMQ was used as a message broker, and there are two approach:
 1. HiveMQ can be spin up locally, as docker container, or
 2. Use HiveMQ cloud service, provided at https://www.hivemq.com
 ---